I'm in this one...

 Around June, the foliage dies back to the underground bulb.
 (You may like to mark the position to avoid damaging them/overplanting.)

 In September, growth resumes.
-If big enough, they’ll produce a flowering stalk.
+If big enough, they’ll produce a flowering stalk in the summer.
 The flowers are sterile, but the ball of bulbils at their base can be used for propagation.

 In June, the foliage dies back, but the stalk remains and releases the bulbils by breaking up in autumn.